bsmith89/resume/resume.md

       Pollard Lab, where she initiated a project tracking strain-resolved transmission outcomes in a large meta-study of fecal microbiota transplantation experiments.
-    - Currently: Rotation Student at UCSF
+    - Currently: Graduate Student, UCSF

 -   [2019] **Erin Gilbertson**
     (Rotation Student in Biological and Medical Informatics, UCSF)